 1. Old Quarter (Hoan Kiem District)

 The Old Quarter is undoubtedly the best area to stay in Hanoi for families with kids.
 This is the heart of Hanoi, featuring ancient temples, pagodas, colonial architecture, and vibrant markets.
-It offers a mix of budget and upscale accommodations, along with numerous family-friendly restaurants and shops.
+It offers a mix of budget and upscale hotels, as well as many family-friendly restaurants and shops.

 Dating back to the 13th century, the Old Quarter was once the commercial hub of the city and is still home to many traditional Vietnamese trades.
 The streets are named after the goods that were traditionally sold there, such as Hang Bac (Silver Street) and Hang Ma (Paper Street).

-Best places to stay in Hanoi Old Quarter with kids:
+Recommended places to stay in the Old Quarter with kids:

 Luxury ($$$): The Oriental Jade Hotel, 5-star good value for money and family-friendly hotel in the heart of Hanoi Old Quarter, easy distance from popular attractions like St. Joseph Cathedral, Trang Tien Plaza and Hoan Kiem Lake.
 The hotel has adjoining rooms which is very convenient for families.
 It also has an amazing rooftop swimming pool, paid airport transfer, and excellent breakfast.